Kwasi12/alx-system_engineering-devopssss/0x00-shell_basics/README.md

 # This is a scripts used to navigate in the unix bash shell
-#pwd: print current working directory
+pwd: print current working directory
+ls: list files in a directory